pupilfirst/playbook/4-startup-roles.md

 * Marketing & Sales

-  The Marketing and Sales role is where you figure out how to continously get your product to more customers and make revenues and profits.
+  The Marketing and Sales role is where you figure out how to continuously get your product to more customers and make revenues and profits.

 * Governance